xtitusx/type-guard/README.md

 npm install @xtitusx/type-guard
 ```
 ## Basic Usage
-In order to check and return a GuardResult instance, just invoke Tyr, call a specific Guard, and finish by calling `guard(propertyValue: unknown, propertyName?: string)` method which contains the property value and optionaly a property name.
+In order to check and return a `GuardResult` instance, just invoke `Tyr`, call a specific Guard, and finish by calling `guard(propertyValue: unknown, propertyName?: string)` method which contains the property value and optionaly a property name.

 * Example of a simple type property check:
 ```